surajrampure/imt-decal.github.io/index.md

 **[Suraj Rampure](http://surajrampure.com)** (`suraj.rampure@berkeley.edu`) <br>

-Hey, I'm a third year EECS major from Windsor, Ontario (right across the border from Detroit).
-I like cars, tech, teaching and rooting for LeBron (go <strike>Cavs</strike> Lakers!)
-I'm super excited that this course is finally a reality, and I'm hoping you are as well.
+Hey, I’m a third year EECS major from Windsor, Ontario (right across the border from Detroit).
+I like cars, tech, teaching and rooting for LeBron (go <strike>Cavs</strike> Lakers!).
+This is my second semester teaching this course, fifth semester as a part of CSM, and fourth semester as a GSI; currently, I’m TA’ing Data 100, but have TA’d CS 61A and Data 8 in the past.
+I’m super excited that this course is finally a reality, and I’m hoping you are as well.

 <br>